Visual Proof Method Explained

 Visual Proofs are one of the easiest wallet verification methods available to self-hosted wallet owners; however, it is also the most susceptible to risk.

-For compliance purposes, VASPs will need to adhere to country-specific rules when transacting with self-hosted wallets as part of their anti-money laundering (AML) efforts.
+For compliance purposes, VASPs must adhere to country-specific rules when transacting with self-hosted wallets as part of their AML efforts.

 1. The wallet user accesses their account at the VASP and initiates the withdrawal process by inputting the wallet address and amount.

-2. Next, the wallet user will take a screenshot (or a video, depending on the VASP’s requirements) of their wallet, displaying the desired withdrawal address.
+2. Next, the wallet user will take a screenshot (or a video, depending on the VASP’s requirements) of their wallet, which will display the desired withdrawal address.

-3. This visual proof is then forwarded to the VASP, who then scrutinises its validity.
+3. This visual proof is then forwarded to the Compliance Team who scrutinises its validity.
 If the addresses match, the transaction will proceed.
-This process can take anywhere from minutes to hours.
+This process can take minutes to hours.

 What Are the Pros?